Skip to content

 4. BotFather replies with an HTTP API token like 123456789:AAEa-PXxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
 Save it.

 Treat the token as a secret.
-With it, anyone can post messages as your bot.
+With it, anyone can post as your bot.

 Message your bot from your account, then visit: